 Issue: (1) Is the contract for operation of an interstate business “a contract evidencing a transaction involving commerce” governed by the Federal Arbitration Act (FAA); (2) are arbitration-specific rules under Puerto Rico law that limit an arbitration clause to the subject matter of the underlying agreement and entitle a person to judicial enforcement of discrimination and retaliation claims preempted by the FAA; and (3) should questions of arbitrability be decided by the arbitrator when the parties select commercial arbitration rules that so provide?

-On Monday at 9:30 a.m. we expect orders from the April 18 Conference.
-On both Tuesday and Wednesday we expect one or more decisions in argued cases; we will be live blogging both days beginning at 9:45 a.m.
-This is the first week of the April sitting.
+On Monday at 9:30 a.m. we expect orders from the April 24 Conference.
+We expect one or more opinions in argued cases at 10 a.m. on Wednesday.
+We will be live-blogging beginning at 9:45.

 This is the second week of the April sitting.
 On Tuesday the Court will hear oral argument in Obergefell v.
 Hodges, which is consolidated with three other cases, on the questions of whether the Fourteenth Amendment requires that states grant and/or recognize same-sex marriages.
 We will be live-blogging updates from the oral argument beginning at 11 a.m.

 Glossip v.
 Gross The constitutionality under the Eighth Amendment of using a sedative as the first drug in a death penalty protocol.